 05.07 Guide the physical development of three, four and five-year-old Preschool children by planning and implanting developmentally appropriate activities that promote fine and gross motor development.
 05.08 Guide the cognitive, language and literacy development of three, four, and five-year-old preschool children by planning and Identify and planning developmentally appropriate activities in the areas of math, science, social science, language and literacy.
-05.09 Guide the creative development of three, four, and five-year-old Preschool children by planning and implementing developmentally 00.00 appropriate activities in the areas of music, art, dramatic play and creative movement.
+05.09 00.00 appropriate activities in the areas of music, art, dramatic play and creative movement.
 05.10 Guide the social and affective development of three, four, and five-year-old preschool children by planning and implanting activities that help develop interpersonal skills, positive self-esteem and promote multicultural understanding. · · · · · · · · · · · · · · · · · · · 05.11 Demonstrate age appropriate methods of guiding behavior in three, four and five-year-old preschool children.
 05.40 05.12 Select developmentally appropriate equipment and materials that will promote child growth and development.
-05 12 Observe and collect data on physical possitive practive and assign/emotional development 05.15 Observe and collect data on physical, cognitive, creative and social/emotional development.
+05.12 Observe and collect data an physical possitive practive and assignment development 05.15 Observe and collect data on physical, cognitive, creative and social/emotional development.
 05 14 Demonstrate knowledge of an inclusive environment.
 03.14 Demonstrate knowledge of an inclusive environment.
 05.15 Demonstrate knowledge of unbiased practices.
 00.0 06.0 nstrate effective methods of establishing positive and open communication with the child's family or primary caregiver.
 The student will be able to: 06.01 Initiate and facilitate positive interaction with the child's family or primary caregiver.
 06.02 Demonstrate knowledge of the social, economic, cultural and political forces that have an impact on the lives of children and families.
 06.03 Identify and plan parent involvement activities.
-06.04 Demonstrate interpersonal skills.
-00.05 Ohana information about abild development and developmentally appropriate prostices 00.05 Share information about child development and developmentally appropriate practices.
-06.06 Domonetrate positive and productive staff and parent interactions 00.00 Demonstrate positive and productive staff and parent interactions.
+00.04 06.04 Demonstrate interpersonal skills.
+06.05 Chara information about abild development and developmentally appropriate practices 00.05 Share information about child development and developmentally appropriate practices.
+06.06 Demonstrate positive and productive staff and parent interactions.
+00.00 Demonstrate positive and productive stan and parent interactions.
 06.07 Identify methods for empowering families in their roles as advocates for their children.
-00.07 raching monous for empowering families in their foles as advocates for their enfluren.
+50.07 dentity methods for empowering families in their foles as advocates for their emiliaters.